How to Choose a Battery Installer in Perth

 - Carries appropriate insurance

-- Agrees to follow CEC guidelines
+- Agrees to follow SAA guidelines

 - Subject to complaints process